mjlee5982/mjlee5982.github.io/_posts/2025-05-30-rethinking-quantization-for-the-real-world.md

 ### 3.1 Are Traditional Evaluation Methods Applicable?
 Given that traditional quantization techniques have been developed and validated on balanced and well-structured datasets, we questioned whether existing evaluation metrics remain effective when applied to models trained on LTD datasets.
-Standard accuracy, commonly used as a performance metric for CNN-based image classification tasks, proved inadequate for evaluating models trained on LTD datasets.
-We generated CIFAR10-LT datasets with imbalance factors of 10, 50, and 100.
+Normalized overall accuracy, commonly used as a performance metric for CNN-based image classification tasks, proved inadequate for evaluating models trained on LTD datasets.
+We generated CIFAR10-LT datasets with imbalance factors of 0.1(the number of image gap between head and tail is 10 times), 0.02, and 0.01.
 In addition to the overall accuracy (Acc(Norm)), we separately measured accuracy for head classes (approximately 80% of data) and tail classes (remaining 20%).
 The results revealed that Acc(Norm) failed to reflect performance accurately for head (Acc(Head)) and tail (Acc(Tail)) classes, particularly as imbalance factors increased.
 This demonstrates the necessity of evaluating head and tail classes separately in LTD scenarios.

 <div class="row mt-3">
     {% include figure.html path="assets/img/2025-05-30-rethinking-quantization-for-the-real-world/fig5.jpg" class="img-fluid" %}